ayZagen/pino-kafka/README.md

 [pino]: https://www.npmjs.com/package/pino

+## Requirements
+This library depends on [node-rdkafka](https://github.com/Blizzard/node-rdkafka).
+You can check its requirements from [here](https://github.com/Blizzard/node-rdkafka#requirements)

 ## Usage

 Given an application `foo` that logs via [pino][pino], and a kafka broker listening on `10.10.10.5` you would use `pino-kafka` as: